angulardart/site-angulardart/src/angular/guide/testing/component/page-objects.md

-You can achieve this separation by creating **[page object][]** (PO) classes having APIs written in terms of _application-specific concepts_, such as "title", "hero id", and "hero name".
+You can achieve this separation by creating **[page object][]** (PO) classes having APIs written in terms of _application-specific concepts_, such as "title", "hero ID", and "hero name".
 A PO class encapsulates details about:

 - HTML element access, for example, whether a hero name is contained in a heading element or a `<div>`
-- Type conversions, for example, from `String` to `int`, as you'd need to do for a hero id
+- Type conversions, for example, from `String` to `int`, as you'd need to do for a hero ID

 ## Pubspec configuration

 The [angular_test][] package recognizes page objects implemented using annotations from the [pageloader][] package.

-{% include_relative _pageloader-mock-warning.md %}

 Add the package to the pubspec dependencies:

-<?code-excerpt "toh-0/pubspec.yaml" diff-with="toh-1/pubspec.yaml" from="dev_dependencies" to=" test:"?>
+<?code-excerpt "toh-0/pubspec.yaml" diff-with="toh-1/pubspec.yaml" from="dev_dependencies"?>
 ```diff
 --- toh-0/pubspec.yaml
 +++ toh-1/pubspec.yaml